pmensik/exchange-api/README.md

 # EWS Clojure API

 Clojure API for easy access to Microsoft Exchange services based on on [EWS Java API](https://github.com/OfficeDev/ews-java-api).
+This API also supports streaming notifications provided by EWS API in order to receive Exchange events.

 ## Configuration